This clash of modern and Greek mythology is an exposé not meant for the weak; it’s sharing the best modern mythology and its evolution through media.

 Changing the perspective of well-known stories opens the door for possibilities of new perspectives on classics.

-Sherie Stauffer, SHS librarian, explained, “Reading two books about the same story told from different points of view can profoundly alter the reader’s experience.”
+Sherie Stauffer, SHS librarian, stated, “Reading two books about the same story told from different points of view can profoundly alter the reader’s experience.”

 According to Cambridge University Press, the first-person narrative seen in these novels promotes empathy for the protagonist.
 The limited perspective can result in bias that affects how the story is viewed.